ClassicUO/presets/README.md

 # Template

-Open a PR and fill the template below
+- Create a folder in "presets"
+- Save the "preset.txt" using the template below in the folder created the step before
+- Send the PR

 ```
 name=